 You can’t go anywhere in Fort Worth without hearing about Avoca.
 The whole cities gone mad for this coffee roaster on Magnolia and for good reason.
 The funky-eclectic shop is a great place to study, work or just relax.
 The coffee is good, the hot chocolate is better (and infused with Madagascar vanilla bean.)
 Or, get the Charlie Sheen — it’s a coffee mixed with Coca-cola.

-There’s no shortage of barbecue in Fort Worth, but this place is one of the newest, most raved about spots to come about in a long time.
-The brisket is good enough to move here for.
+There’s no shortage of barbecue in Fort Worth, but this place started the craft bbq scene.
+The brisket and bacon burnt ends are good enough to move here for.

 The buzziest bar in town is also the best; a hard-to-find, Prohibition-era speakeasy serving craft cocktails.
 The Usual has the sophistication and easy cool of any trendy bar in LA, and its mixologists are among the friendliest you’ll find anywhere.
 Bring your date to the dimly lit space or sip your drinks on the open-air patio.